CMSgov/bluebutton-site-static/_pages/developers.md

 * Client Type: Confidential
 * Grant Type: Authorization code

+#### Proof Key for Code Exchange (PKCE) extension usage

+To improve the security of your application, we highly recommend using the [Proof Key for Code Exchange (PKCE) extension](https://tools.ietf.org/html/rfc7636){:target="_blank"}.

+There are several reasons to use the PKCE extension:

+* Ensures that the application that started the OAuth 2.0 flow is the same one that is finishing it.
+* Mitigates the impact of a compromised Authorization Code by a malicious actor.
+* Follows the [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-2.1.1){:target="_blank"}

+PKCE uses a code challenge that is derived from a code-verifier.
+The BB2.0 API supports the S256 style code challenge:

+`codechallenge = BASE64URL-ENCODE(SHA256(ASCII(codeverifier)))`

+When using PKCE, send the following additional parameters and values as part of the OAuth2.0 Authorization Request:

+* `code_challenge`
+* `codechallengemethod = "S256"`

+These optional parameters will be used in the examples in the following sections.
+To learn more about this flow, refer to [OAuth.com](https://www.oauth.com/){:target="_blank"}

 #### User authorization

 To allow a user to authorize your application, direct them to the BB2.0 API `/authorize` endpoint with the appropriate parameters.